sheldonlsides/DroidAttack/README.md

 * Building an AI Behavior Tree to have AI enemy move, attack and perform other task
 * Creating custom Behavior Tree Task Nodes for taking custom actions using C++ code
 * Creating customer Behavior Service using C++ code
+* Creating a custom C++ Player Controller and creating a blueprint using the C++ class

 #### Note: